jakutis/httpinvoke/readme.markdown

 * **headers** is an object for HTTP request headers.
 Keys are header names, values are strings.
 If **input** is not undefined, omitting the Content-Type requires **inputType** be not equal to `"auto"`.
 * **corsHeaders** is an array of HTTP response headers to be extracted in **gotStatus** call.
 Default simple headers like "Content-Type" are always extracted.
 Applicable only for cross-origin requests.
 * **corsCredentials** is a boolean for requesting to send credentials.
 Applicable only for a cross-origin request.
 See Feature Flags section.
+* **corsOriginHeader** is a string for the request header name for browsers with buggy CORS implementations (e.g. Android Browser 2.3.7) - which do not send the Origin request header in actual request, defaults to `"X-Httpinvoke-Origin"`, see `dummyserver.js` for an example of server-side part of the workaround implementation.

 The callbacks are called in this strict sequence: **uploading** (two or more times), **gotStatus** (one time), **downloading** (two or more times), **finished** (one time), except the case that **finished** can be called with Error any time, and then no callbacks will be called.